BaptisteRoseau/Templates/README.md

-# skelettons
+# Templates

-My personnal skelettons used to setup new environments, VSCodium configuration files and home directory configs.
+My personnal templates used to setup new environments, VSCodium configuration files, home directory configs and language-specific templates.